 The Slingshot interconnect uses a three-hop Dragonfly network topology.
 Some features are as follows.

-- Phase 1's compute cabinet is segmented into 8 chassis, each containing 8 compute blades and 4 switch blades.
+- A GPU compute cabinet is segmented into 8 chassis, each containing 8 compute blades and 4 switch blades.

 - A GPU compute blade contains 2 GPU-accelerated nodes.

-- Each node is connected to 2 NICs, allowing each node to have 2 injection points into the network.
+- Each GPU-accelerated compute node is connected to 2 NICs, allowing each node to have 2 injection points into the network.
 This configuration is sometimes described as dual injection or dual rail.

 - GPU cabinets contain one Dragonfly group per cabinet, with 32 switch blades, making a total of 12 groups.